mentos1386/cv/index.md

 I have experiance in designing and building self healing, scalable and low maintanance architectures as an Infrastructure Engineer as well as a Software Engineer.
-At Bird Buddy the _cloud_ manages 100.000's of IoT devices and processing more than 1M of images per day.
+At Bird Buddy the _cloud_ manages 100.000's of IoT devices and processing more than 1M of images and videos per day.

+I'm also interested in improving developer experiances, observability and in general automation of processes to remove toil as much as possible.

 I'm passionate about open source projects and communities.
-Interested in open web, open standards, free software, decentralized technologies.
+Interested in open web, open standards, free software, decentralized technologies...

 ---